GNOME/gtk/CONTRIBUTING.md

    code, you should always ask.
 If your change is minor and you've been working on GTK for a while it probably isn't necessary to ask.
 But when in doubt, ask.
 Even if your change is correct, somebody may know a better way to do things.
-If you are making changes to GTK, you should be subscribed to the [gtk-devel](https://mail.gnome.org/mailman/listinfo/gtk-devel-list) mailing list; this is a good place to ask about intended changes.
-   The `#gtk` IRC channel on irc.gnome.org is also a good place to find GTK developers to discuss changes, but if you live outside of the EU/US time zones, an email to the gtk-devel mailing list is the most certain and preferred method.
+   The `gtk` [room on matrix](https://matrix.to/#/#gtk:gnome.org) is also a good place to find GTK developers to discuss changes, but if you live outside of the EU/US time zones, the [gtk tag on the GNOME Discourse instance](https://discourse.gnome.org/tag/gtk) is the most certain and preferred method.

 0. Ask _first_.